hengxingzou/hengxingzou.github.io/_pages/research.md

 ## RESEARCH THEME

+One of the overarching theme of ecology is studying how biotic interactions change under different environmental factors, and how these changes affect community structure and biodiversity.
+I tackle this

 My research combines theoretical and experimental approaches to investigate how the timing of species arrival affects community structure.
 The temporal sequence of species arrival often affects species interactions within a community, contributing to priority effects.
 For my dissertation, I will first explore the concept of priority effects by reviewing the empirical mechanisms that could generate them.
 I will then design simulations and experiments to investigate the long-term consequences of priority effects arising from different mechanisms across three different scales, temporal, spatial, and interaction complexity.

 [Google Scholar Profile](https://scholar.google.com/citations?user=SJUUl-0AAAAJ&hl=en) | [Downloadable CV](../documents/CV_HengxingZou.pdf)